Waveform

 Parameters:

-• indent (int (default: 0)) – The number of indentation characters.
+• indent (int) – The number of indentation characters.

-• title (str or None (default: None)) – If specified, it is used as a title for the printed information.
+• title (str) – If specified, it is used as a title for the printed information.

-• getStr (Boolean (default: False)) – If True, it returns the information in a text string instead of printing the information.
+• getStr (Boolean) – If True, returns a text string instead of printing it.

 Returns: